Darrell Colbert

-Darrell Ray Colbert (born November 16, 1964) is a former American professional football player who was a wide receiver in the National Football League (NFL) and the World League of American Football (WLAF).
+Darrell Ray Colbert (born November 16, 1964) is an American former professional football player who was a wide receiver in the National Football League (NFL) and the World League of American Football (WLAF).
 He played for the Kansas City Chiefs of the NFL, and the San Antonio Riders of the WLAF.

 Colbert was born in Beaumont, Texas, and attended the black Hebert High School and then West Brook Senior High School after Hebert was merged into it.
 He played college football at Texas Southern University.